btafreshian/fraud-detection-bigdata/README.md

 Stage 1 brings up local infrastructure for Apache Ignite and Kafka with a minimal schema for fraud detection experiments.

+Stage 2 adds a lightweight Python client for loading and querying the Ignite Transactions table.
+Stage 3 introduces a scikit-learn pipeline to train and score fraud models directly against data stored in Ignite.

 ## Prerequisites
 - Docker
 - Docker Compose